 Air quality is essential to your overall health.
 The Air Quality Health Index (AQHI) is a resource in order to help you program and savor a healthful daily life.
 Much like the UV Index helps guard from the dangerous effects of a lot of sun, the AQHI informs us to health and wellness risks posed by air contamination.

 You have the ability to use the Index to examine the health risk amount in your neighborhood before heading outsides.

 The Air Quality Health Index is modified regularly as well as includes a forecast that can help you think about the day ahead.
 Check the AQHI in your location for the most recent information.

 Exactly who can use the Air Quality Health Index?

-The AQHI is for every one, especially those at risk to the effects of air contamination, like pensioners, individuals with chronic health problems, or parents of children.
-It has been designed in order to help you decide the greatest occasion to indulge in your outside hobbies.
+The AQHI is for every one, especially those at risk to the effects of air contamination, like pensioners, individuals with chronic healths issues, or parents of children.
+It has been developed in order to help you decide the greatest moment to enjoy your outside hobbies.

 1-3 Very low health risk

 The AQHI was established by the Government of Canada collaborating with provinces and key health and well-being and ecosystem partners.
 It"s progressively being presented in neighborhoods across the country.